zilux/github.io/content/docs/Notes/Ansible/play_in_collection.md

 ![Process_Mem](/images/git.png)

-# playbook calling play incollection
+# Playbook calling play in collection

 Play source vars in in first play which are also seen in play2 (import_playbook)